MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 ### DumpMachine

 The full-state quantum simulator distributed as part of the Quantum Development Kit writes into the file the [wave function](https://en.wikipedia.org/wiki/Wave_function) of the entire quantum system, as a one-dimensional array of complex numbers, in which each element represents the amplitude of the probability of measuring the computational basis state $\ket{n}$, where $\ket{n} = \ket{b_{n-1}...b_1b_0}$ for bits $\{b_i\}$.
-For example, consider the following operation that allocates two qubits and prepares an uneven superposition state on them.
+For example, consider the following operation that allocates two qubits and prepares an uneven superposition state on them:

  ```qsharp
 namespace MultiDumpMachineTest {